rolfbecker/MIE_2.02_GeoInfo_WS2021/README.md

 Course manager and instructor: Rolf Becker.
 Teaching assistants: Clein Sarmiento.

 A few accompanying [**videos**](https://www.youtube.com/playlist?list=PLfPRKnDMauJ8rNQF-nryd1ZzJ9Fz_Wgfc) are published on YouTube.
-The online lecture recordings are only visible for students of HSRW to respect the privacy of students visibly or audibly participating in discussions.
+Online lecture recordings are only visible to HSRW students to protect the privacy of students who visibly or audibly participate in the discussions.